tanersekmen/OOP/distributions/README.md

-# Discrete Distributions
+# Discrete and Continuous Distributions

-- Some statistical discrete distributions.
+- Some statistical discrete and continuous distributions.

-- Binomial, Bernoulli, Geometric and Poisson.
+- Binomial, Bernoulli, Geometric and Poisson are discrete distributions

+- Uniform and Exponentially are continuous distributions

-- I will add continuous distributions and their mean and variance.
+- I will add some different distributions that I used when I free.